Sahith53/todo-list/README.md

 # Modern Todo List Application

 A full-stack Todo List application built with React, TypeScript, and Node.js.
-This application allows users to manage their tasks with features like priority levels, due dates, and task status tracking.
+This application features advanced task management with Slack integration for notifications and Google's Gemini AI API for intelligent task summarization.

 ## 🚀 Features